-My mission is to help you embrace a healthy lifestyle and avoid or manage chronic illness.
+My mission is to help you embrace a healthy lifestyle and avoid or reduce the symptoms of chronic illness.

 My interest in science and food began in childhood.
 Being born to scientist parents who grew many of our fruits and vegetables and prepared home-cooked meals, you might say it was encoded in my genes.
 Unfortunately, the other trait encoded in my genes was a predisposition to food sensitivities and related health problems.
 My childhood was littered with seemingly unrelated health concerns like unrelenting digestive problems, eczema, clumsiness and balance issues, menstrual complaints, and migraines, for which doctors could give no explanation.
 Still suffering, but possessing the determination typical of a firstborn, I earned a B.S. in biochemistry and spent my early career working in publishing and communications for scientific research organizations.

 I've always been a great problem solver.
 Even though I struggled for years with endometriosis and infertility, I found the solution to my infertility through in-vitro fertilization and gave birth to my second child in 1999.
 We had moved to Berkeley, California, where I embraced yoga, a gluten-free diet, and what I thought was healthy eating.
 Over the next 14 years, I managed my family's two cross-country moves and overcame health crises that followed each move, including extreme vertigo and debilitating fatigue.
 Yet I failed to recognize that my body was trying to tell me something.
 Because I was ready for a career change that shifted my focus to working with people rather than words on a page, I decided to pursue a nutrition consultant certification.
 During that time, I delved further into my health concerns with a functional medicine practitioner.
 I thought I was doing most things right, but discovered that I had major hormonal imbalances, nutritional deficiencies, and toxicities that dramatically increased my risk of breast cancer.